litmuschaos/litmus-ui/README.md

 ### `3.
 Tech Stack`

-Kubera UI is built using the following:
+Litmus UI is built using the following:

 - Typescript
 - Rollup